-The two latest additions to The Fraud Practice's online training catalog, released in March 2018, are courses in our Management and Leadership series focused on building and maintaining fraud and security teams.
+The two latest additions to The Fraud Practice's online training catalog are courses in our Management and Leadership series focused on building and maintaining fraud and security teams.
 The Building and Managing High Performing Risk Teams online training course discusses different methodologies and approaches for leading teams and directing resources.
 Following on with more information is the Managing Risk Teams to Deliver with Speed course, which focuses on how to organize, plan and allocate risk management teams and resources so they can quickly mobilize and remediate fraud attacks and other threats.
 These courses were added to the training catalog in April, 2018.

 Recently Updated Training Courses